crashfort/SourceDemoRender/README.md

 ``video-x264-intra`` - This decides whether or not the resulting video stream will consist only of intra frames.
 This essentially disables any compression by making every frame a full frame.
 This will greatly increasae the file size, but makes video editing very fast.
 This should be *true* or *false*.

 ### Motion blur
 ``enabled`` - Whether or not motion blur should be enabled or not.
 There are some internal optimizations that can happen if this is disabled.
 This should be *true* or *false*.
+If this is false, the game will run faster than realtime and may overflow the memory usage and crash due to limits in 32 bit applications.

 ``fps-mult`` - How much to multiply the movie framerate with.
 The result is how many samples per second will be processed.
 For example, a 60 fps movie with 60 multiplication becomes 3600 samples per second.
 This should be greater than 0.